 Custodial Credit Risk - Investments: For an investment, this is the risk that, in the event of the failure of the counter-party, the Authority will not be able to recover the value of its investments or collateral securities are in the possession of an outside party.
 The Authority does maintain investment accounts at Louisiana Asset Management Pool (LAMP).
 LAMP participants' investments in the pool are evidenced by shares of the pool.
 LCHA's investment is with the pool, not the securities that make up the pool.
 LAMP is rated AAA by Standard & Poor's.
 The funds in LAMP are not categorized in the three risk categories provided by GASB because the investment is in the pool of funds and therefore not evidenced by securities that exist in physical or book entry form.
-Only political subdivisions having contracted to participate in LAMP have an investment for the placements of public funds in short-term, high-quality investments.
+Only political subdivisions having contracted to participate in LAMP have an investment interest in its pool of assets.
+The primary objective of LAMP is to provide a safe environment for the placements of public funds in short-term, high-quality investments.